From Soil To Science To DIY

 Add spinach or mushrooms in the last 5 minutes.

-Can I prep sweet potato hash ahead?
+Can I make sweet potato breakfast hash ahead of time?

 Can I add eggs directly to the hash?